Thinkmill/keystatic/.changeset/perfect-trains-refuse.md

 '@keystatic/core': patch
 ---

-Fix links around inline code being discarded
+Fix links and other formatting around inline code being discarded in the document editor